evalexp/Java-Decompiler/README.md

-  -w, --war             War input, decompile single war without lib jar decompilation -j, --jar             Jar input, decompile single jar -f, --folder          Folder input, would decompile all classes in the folder -jf, --jar-folder     Jar Folder input, would smartly analysis and decompile the proper jar file -ndcp, --no-decompile-copy
+  -w, --war             War input, decompile single war without lib jar decompilation -j, --jar             Jar input, decompile single jar -f, --folder          Folder input, would decompile all classes in the folder -jf, --jar-folder     Jar Folder input, would only decompile the jar which contains the specific package -ndcp, --no-decompile-copy
                         Only copy the resources file, would not decompile -i INPUT, --input INPUT